davidpiscasio/data-science/MLP/README.md

 # Multilayer Perceptron (MLP)
-In this experiment, we built a multilayer perceptron (MLP) for the MNIST dataset using PyTorch's nn.Module and Pytorch Lightning.
+In this experiment, we built a multilayer perceptron (MLP) model for the MNIST dataset.